JexSrs/broadlink-reader/README.md

 # Broadlink Reader

-Broadlink Reader is a Python command-line interface (CLI) tool designed to interact with Broadlink remotes to learn and capturing IR commands.
+Broadlink Reader is a Python command-line interface (CLI) tool designed to interact with Broadlink remotes to learn and capture IR/RF commands.
-This tool allows users to connect to a Broadlink device, learn commands, and save them to a file for future use.

 ## Features

 - Connect to Broadlink remote over a network.
-- Learn and capture IR commands
+- Learn and capture IR/RF commands
-- Save captured commands to a specified file in JSON format (can be passed to [SmartIR](https://github.com/smartHomeHub/SmartIR) later.
+- Save captured commands to a specified file in JSON format
+- Generate "commands.json" file that can be integrated to [SmartIR](https://github.com/smartHomeHub/SmartIR).

 ## Installation